Fenggang Yang: "Shortage Economy" theory

 In 2010, Yang further articulates a theory of "shortage economy," arguing that when religious supply was suppressed by the state, religious demand was reduced to some extent, but also expressed as forced substitution, semi-forced substitution, searching for alternatives, and searching for religion.
 He claims that he borrows the shortage economic concepts by economist Janos Kornai, but Kornai's economics focus on the supply-side.
 In contrast, Yang's theory focus on the demand side, claiming that the shortage economy of religion explains the churning of alternative spiritualities as well as conventional religions in Communist China.
 The supply-side theorists, such as sociologists Rodney Stark and Roger Finke, and economist Lawrence Iannoccone, strongly disagree on this theory.

 Criticism

 The Center on Religion and Chinese Society (later renamed as the Center on Religion and the Global East) is funded by the Templeton Foundation, an American organization open to Christian-related research in the field of religious studies.
 Fenggang Yang was primarily funded by the Templeton Foundation to develop his projects along with other smaller grants.
-His statistics and projections about Christianity in China have been disputed by authorities in China and scholars including Shen Guiping.
-In 2014 he claimed that "China will be home to the world's largest Christian congregation by 2030", despite in 2010 he said that "Christians remain a small minority in China today", based on a survey which found that they were "33 million, much less than most of the popular speculations".
-Meanwhile, Yang has consistently challenged survey data's credibility regarding post-2012 China.
-Since 2014, however, Yang has been repeatedly and unapologetically asserting that based on his analysis of historical survey and government data dating back to the Mao era, China's Christian population will reach 165 million by 2025, potentially making China the country with the largest Protestant population by 2030.
-Surveys conducted in 2014 by Chinese research institutes found a similar number of Christians, or around 2% of the population.
-The 2014 claim was, as proclaimed by Yang himself, "based on the Pew Research Center's report of Global Christianity", another project backed by the Templeton Foundation.

-Many scholars of Chinese religion, including Lu Yunfeng, Ji Zhe, Stephan Feuchtwang, Wang Mingming, Adam Chau, Yang Der-ruey, Qu Jingdong, Chen Jinguo, Liang Yongjia and Cao Nanlai, have been critic of Fenggang Yang's theories about religion in China.
+Many scholars of Chinese religion, including Lu Yunfeng, Ji Zhe, Stephan Feuchtwang, Wang Mingming, Adam Chau, Yang Der-ruey, Qu Jingdong, Chen Jinguo, Liang Yongjia and Cao Nanlai, have been critical of Fenggang Yang's theories about religion in China.
 According to them, Yang's theories are modeled on Christianity, reduce religion to a mere social phenomenon (he defines religion as "a unified system of beliefs and practices about life and the world relative to the supernatural") and miss the Chinese and English anthropological research of the last century.